Atherosclerosis

 • Choose heart-healthy foods, such as the DASH (Dietary Approaches to Stop Hypertension) eating plan.
 A heart-healthy eating plan includes fruits, vegetables, and whole grains and limits saturated fats, sodium (salt), and added sugars.

 • Be physically active.
-Routine physical activity can help manage risk factors such as high blood cholesterol, high blood pressure, overweight and obesity.
+Regular physical activity can help manage risk factors, such as unhealthy cholesterol levels, high blood pressure, overweight, and obesity.
 Adults should engage in a total of 150 minutes or more per week of moderate physical activity or 75 minutes per week of vigorous physical activity.
-Before starting any exercise program, ask your doctor what level of physical activity is right for you.
+Before starting any exercise program, ask your provider what level of physical activity is right for you.

 • Aim for a healthy weight.
 Losing just 3% to 5% of your current weight can help you manage some coronary heart disease risk factors, such as high blood cholesterol and diabetes.
-Greater amounts of weight loss can also improve blood pressure readings.
+Weight loss can also improve blood pressure readings.

 • Limit how much alcohol you drink.
-Drinking less is better for health than drinking more.
-Men should limit their intake to 2 drinks or less in a day.
-Women should drink 1 drink or less per day.
+Men should limit their intake to two drinks or less in a day.
+Women should drink one drink or less per day.

 • Manage stress.
 Learning how to manage stress, relax, and cope with problems can improve your emotional and physical health.